The ultimate MUNICH oktoberfest 2025 guide

 THE HISTORY OF OKTOBERFEST

 Surprisingly, beer wasn’t flowing at the party that started the fest we know and love today.
 The OG Oktoberfest celebration happened when Bavaria’s Crown Prince Ludwig I tied the knot with Princess Therese of Saxe-Hildburghausen on 12 October 1810.
 Like any other royalty rolling in dough, they invited the entire region to party it up with them on the grounds where Oktoberfest is held now (the word Theresienwiese translates to Therese’s Meadow).
+The festivities and horse races originally took place near the city gates of Munich, marking the boundary of the city at the time.

 After a few wildly successful years of festivities, horse races, and general revelry the city declared Oktoberfest to be an official annual event and they moved the dates to September so people could take advantage of the “better” weather.
 It’s taken 200 years for Oktoberfest to evolve into the riotous event it is now – the first beer wasn’t even sold in the iconic glass mugs until 82 years after Oktoberfest began!